ralphkb/sentinel-tickets/README.md

     - Average Tickets Created Per User
     - Total Reviews
     - Average Rating

-## Sponsor
-If you find value in this project, you can support the development by donating on my Patreon! https://www.patreon.com/Ralphkb
-You may also consider leaving a star, all support is welcome and really appreciated, thank you! ❤️

 ## Documentation
 You can find the documentation website of the bot here: https://sentineltickets.com